oracle/macaron/docs/source/pages/cli_usage/command_dump_defaults.rst

 Description
 -----------

 Dumps the ``defaults.ini`` configuration file used by Macaron to the output directory.
 You can make changes to this configuration file and pass it to Macaron using the ``--defaults-path`` option.
-See :ref:`Analyze <analyze-action-cli>` for more information.
+See :ref:`Analyze <analyze-command-cli>` for more information.

 -----
 Usage